COP26: Lobbying threat to global climate action | DW | 05.11.2021

 Powerful companies continue to fight policies that would make it harder for them to sell fossil fuels.

-A report by UK think tank Influence Map in 2019 found the five largest publicly-traded oil and gas majors — ExxonMobil, Royal Dutch Shell, Chevron, BP and Total — invested more than $1 billion (€860 million) of shareholder funds on "misleading climate branding and lobbying" in the three years following the Paris Agreement.
+A report by UK think tank Influence Map in 2019 found the five largest publicly traded oil and gas majors — ExxonMobil, Royal Dutch Shell, Chevron, BP and Total — invested more than $1 billion (€860 million) of shareholder funds into "misleading climate branding and lobbying" in the three years following the Paris Agreement.

 In many cases, oil and gas companies try to change public perception using the same messages with which they lobby politicians, said Faye Holder, a climate expert at Influence Map.
 This includes portraying themselves to the public as part of a solution to climate change, rather than a cause, and highlighting their investments in clean energy while funneling far more money into dirtier fuels.
 "Advertising becomes really important [because it] socializes these concepts before you even reach the policymakers."